 There is not much going on in the aesthetics department of this arcade stick.
 On the bright side, minimalists might love this one although it is not as minimalist as other Hori arcade sticks.
 Changing the artwork, which art fanatics will likely do, might result in residue due to the artwork being glued on, so diligence and some covering up are both needed.
 If this is something you are interested in doing, you may be interested in our custom artwork service.

-Our Felipe Fernandez once made custom art for this exact model and can do the same for you as well:
+Our Carlos Rios drew custom artwork for this model before and can do the same for yours:

 This fightstick performs well and feels good, but some hardware shortcomings might deter some from purchasing it.

 - Good feeling weight